 LICENSES, REGISTRATIONS AND CERTIFICATIONS

 Please make sure that you provide sufficient information on your application to show that you meet the qualifications for this recruitment.
 All information concerning your qualifications must be submitted by the closing date.
 We will not consider information submitted after this date.
 Successful candidates will be ranked as Best Qualified, Better Qualified, or Qualified and placed on the employment (eligible) list for at least one year.

 The examination will consist of a rating of your education, training and experience related to the requirements of the position.
 You may be required to complete a qualifications supplement, or the rating may be based on your application.
 Therefore, it is important that you provide complete and accurate information on your application.
 Report all experience and education that is related to this position.
-Applicants selected for interview will be required to complete a writing sample onsite during the interview process.
+Applicants selected for interview will be required to provide a writing sample.

 Online applications preferred.
 Please fax all paper applications and questionnaires to (410) 333-2260.

 Inquiries regarding applications and submitting paper applications can be directed to: Office of the Public Defender, Human Resources Division, 6 Saint Paul Street, Suite 1304, Baltimore, MD 21202; or by calling (410) 767-8500, toll free: 877-430-5187; TTY users call Maryland Relay Service 800-735-2258.

 Please be sure to include your name, identification number (Easy ID#) and job announcement number on any documentation to ensure timely processing.
 A paper copy of the MD State application form and questionnaire can be downloaded from the link below.

 As an equal opportunity employer, Maryland is committed to recruiting, retaining and promoting employees who are reflective of the State’s diversity.
 People with disabilities and bilingual candidates are encouraged to apply.
 We thank our Veterans for their service to our country.